30. Fall Creek

 Summary

-Human imprint High (nearby campgrounds, dispersed camping, high use)
+Human imprint High (nearby roads and campgrounds; high use)

 Information Willamette National Forest, Middle Fork Ranger District